Misael Pastrana Borrero: Presidency

-During his four years in office, Pastrana was cautiously progressive.
+During his four years in office, Pastrana was carefully progressive.
 He sought to increase employment opportunities with a famous four-point strategy.
 He attempted to boost national savings as a way of moving away from dependency on foreign investment and credit, and he extended pensions rights for many people.

 At the same time, he was a champion of "a car for every Colombian family", and was instrumental in bringing the French car-makers Renault to Colombia.
 He also promoted the first national environmental legislation in Latin America.

 The end of his four year-term in office came in 1974, which also saw the end of the National Front governments.
 Pastrana then took on the mantle of the "natural leader" of the Conservative party.
 He proved unable to hold the different factions of the party together, however, and in consequence there has only been two Conservative presidents since his own term in office.

 He died in Bogotá at the age of 73.